Tag: connecticut

 David Leonard, the sex offender from Connecticut with at least a dozen arrests…no, not that one, the other one…has been sentenced to only 20 years behind bars.
 He pleaded no contest to multiple sexual assault charges.

-The article states that he’s expected to enter other pleas for other charges.
+The article states that he’s expected to enter other pleas to other charges.
 Hopefully, he’ll receive more sentences because 20 years for everything he’s done is a joke.

 Leonard’s lawyer, special public defender Jeffrey C. Kestenband, said he “grudgingly” endorsed the plea bargain.
 He said Leonard is a considerate and intelligent person who is committed to addressing his problems.